RidheeshAmarthya/weenix-public/README.md

 # Weenix Operating System Project

 ## Overview
-The Weenix Operating System is a modular, Unix-like kernel developed as part of USC’s CSCI 420 (Operating Systems) course.
+The Weenix Operating System is a modular, Unix-like kernel.
 This project involved building core kernel components, including process management, threading, virtual memory, and a file system, entirely from scratch in C.

 This project challenged me to design and debug intricate low-level systems while ensuring seamless integration across various subsystems, requiring a deep understanding of computer architecture and operating system principles.